offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                                                    "Pr(B->C) * Pr(C->B|y) * Pr(B->C)"
 ```

 This algorithm calculates the same probability as the forward-backward split algorithm (e.g. probability of hidden path traveling through B at index 1 of [z, z, y]), but it efficiently calculates it for every index and every hidden state.
-The algorithm computes a full forward exploded HMM and a full backward exploded HMM (full meaning that it isn't filtered to a hidden state and emission index of interest).
+The algorithm computes a full forward graph and a full backward graph (full meaning that no nodes are filtered out).
 Once values in each graph have been computed, the ...

  * forward graph represents all possible left-hand sides.
  * backward graph represents all possible right-hand sides.